pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. note:: An efficient way to background-color a PDF page with the old Python paper color is ``page.drawRect(page.rect, color = py_color, fill = py_color, overlay = False)``, where ``py_color = getColor("py_color")``.

-   .. method:: insertImage(rect, filename = None, pixmap = None, overlay = True)
+   .. method:: insertImage(rect, filename = None, pixmap = None, stream = None, overlay = True)

       PDF only: Fill the given rectangle with an image.
 Width and height need not have the same proportions as the image: it will be adjusted to fit.
-The image is either taken from a pixmap or from a file - **exactly one** of these parameters **must** be specified.
+You need to specify the rectangle appropriately if you want to avoid this.
+The image is taken from a pixmap, a file or a memory area - **exactly one** of these parameters **must** be specified.

-      :arg rect: where to put the image on the page. ``rect`` must be finite, not empty and be completely contained in the page's rectangle.
+      :arg rect: where to put the image on the page. ``rect`` must be finite and not empty.
       :type rect: :ref:`Rect`

-      :arg str filename: name of an image file (all MuPDF supported formats - see :ref:`Pixmap` chapter).
+      :arg str filename: name of an image file (all MuPDF supported formats - see :ref:`ImageFiles`).
+If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.

+      :arg bytes stream: memory resident image (all MuPDF supported formats - see :ref:`ImageFiles`).
+Type ``bytearray`` is also supported.

       :arg pixmap: pixmap containing the image.
-When inserting the same image multiple times, this should be the preferred option, because the overhead of opening the image and decompressing its content will occur every time with the filename option.
       :type pixmap: :ref:`Pixmap`

       For a description of the other parameters see :ref:`CommonParms`.